Washington Capitals Salary Cap: Breakdown & Cap Space Analysis

 Capitals Cap Space: How Much Room Do They Have?

 The Capitals’ cap space is constantly fluctuating depending on factors like injuries, trades, and call-ups from their minor league affiliates.
-To get the most up-to-date information on their cap space situation, it’s best to use a reliable resource like CapFriendly.
+To get the most up-to-date information on their cap space situation, it’s best to use a reliable resource like PuckPedia.

 Washington Capitals Salaries: Who’s Making What?